guybedford/es-module-lexer/README.md

 ### Escape Sequences

-Escape sequences in specifier strings are decoded into the `specifier` field.
+Escape sequences in specifier strings are decoded into the `specifier` field (`n` in the minimal build).
 A specifier that does not decode as a JS string (an invalid escape sequence) throws a parse error, just like the source would in a JS engine.